Visiting the Ruins of Pompeii

 (Pliny the Younger)

 Excavation of Pompeii began in 1748 under King of Naples Charles III of Bourbon, who was interested in the project's prestige for the royal house and did not undertake the dig with particular scientific or systematic vigor.
-During the French occupation at the beginning of the 19th century, work at the excavation increased, though was halted almost completely with the return of the Bourbon kings.
-During this period, the discovery of the House of the Faun, with its excellent mosaic depicting the Battle of Alexander at Issus created such a stir that archaeological work began again at the site, this time using scientific methodology, careful record keeping, and plaster casting.
-From 1924 to 1961, work was overseen by Italian archaeologist Amedeo Maiuri and included important discoveries.
+Excavation work increased during the French occupation at the beginning of the 19th century, though was halted almost completely with the return of the Bourbon kings.
+During this period came the discovery of the House of the Faun, with its excellent mosaic depicting the Battle of Alexander at Issus.
+The discovery created such a stir that archaeological work began again at the site, this time using scientific methodology, careful record keeping, and plaster casting.
+From 1924 to 1961, work was overseen by the Italian archaeologist Amedeo Maiuri and included important discoveries.

-Over recent years, excavations of new areas in the site have been halted and work is concentrated on restoring and maintaining buildings already unearthed.
+In recent years, excavations of new areas in the site have been halted and work is concentrated on restoring and maintaining buildings that have already been unearthed.

 2 Hour, 4 Hour, and 7 Hour Itineraries